seleniumbase/SeleniumBase/examples/visual_testing/ReadMe.md

 * level=2 ->
     HTML tags and attribute names are compared to tags_level2.txt
 * level=3 ->
-    HTML tags and attribute values are compared to tags_level3.txt
+    HTML tags and attribute names+values are compared to tags_level3.txt

 As shown, Level-3 is the most strict, Level-1 is the least strict.
-If the comparisons from the latest window to the existing baseline don't match, the current test will fail, except for Level-0 tests.
+If the comparisons from the latest window to the existing baseline don't match, the current test will fail, except for Level-0 checks, which print Level-3 results without failing the test.

 You can reset the visual baseline on the command line by adding the following parameter at runtime:
 ``--visual_baseline``